bl0ckdev/bl0ckdev/README.md

 - 👀 I’m interested in Crypto
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on New Projects
-- 📫 How to reach me
+- 📫 How to reach me open a pull request

 <!---
 bl0ckdev/bl0ckdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.